kb1vc/SoDaLibs/README.md

-# SoDa:: Utilities
+# SoDa:: Utilities and Signal libraries

+SoDa Utilities and SoDa Signals are libraries developed as part of the SoDaRadio project that I've been working on for a long while.
+They are C++ libraries.
+No attempt has been made to make them callable from other languages.
+No attempt has been made to build them on non-linux platforms.

-The sodautilities library provides some simple classes to do things like parse command lines and format output in a way that a sensible person might appreciate.
+The sodautilities library provides some simple classes to do things like parse com mand lines and format output in a way that a sensible person might appreciate.

+The sodasignals library provides classes that do the signal processing required in SoDaRadio: FFT, filters, resamplers, and periodograms.

+To get to doxygen generated documentation that is more detailed than the following summary, build the library, install it, and go to {whateveryourinstallationrootis}/share/SoDaUtils/doc/html/index.html or go to {whateveryourinstallationrootis}/share/SoDaSignals/doc/html/index.html

+Originally these two libraries were in separate github repos.
+But SoDa Signals depends on SoDa Utils for string handling, and might use more in the future.
+Bundling the two libraries into one repo and, more importantly, one installation task simplifies things a great deal.
+(Yes, git and cmake folks, I am sure there is git and cmake magic that will do this without the repo merge.
+But I couldn't make it work reliably.)

+## SoDa:: Utilities

 There are three pieces right now:
 * Options -- a command line parser
 * Format -- string formatting with a nice facility for "engineering notation"
 * Utils -- string functions, and perhaps other "helpful" things

-## SoDa::Options a simple command line / option parser
+### SoDa::Options a simple command line / option parser

  SoDa::Options is a class that allows the programmer to specify command line options (like --help, --out, --enable-deep-fry --set-sauce=Memphis)